dpwe/audfprint/README.md

-  -N <val>, --min-count <val>     Minimum number of matching landmarks to count as a match [default: 5] -x <val>, --max-matches <val>   Maximum number of matches to report for each query [default: 1] -X, --exact-count               Flag to use more precise (but slower) match counting -S <val>, --freq-sd <val>       Frequency peak spreading SD in bins [default: 30.0] -F <val>, --fanout <val>        Max number of hash pairs per peak [default: 3] -P <val>, --pks-per-frame <val>  Maximum number of peaks per frame [default: 5]
+  -N <val>, --min-count <val>     Minimum number of matching landmarks to count as a match [default: 5] -x <val>, --max-matches <val>   Maximum number of matches to report for each query [default: 1] -X, --exact-count               Flag to use more precise (but slower) match counting -R, --find-time-range           Report the time support of each match -Q, --time-quantile <val>       Quantile at extremes of time support [default: 0.05] -S <val>, --freq-sd <val>       Frequency peak spreading SD in bins [default: 30.0] -F <val>, --fanout <val>        Max number of hash pairs per peak [default: 3] -P <val>, --pks-per-frame <val>  Maximum number of peaks per frame [default: 5]